Gluten-free Banana Pancakes

 Melted butter, avocado oil, or even olive oil can be used in place of the coconut oil.
 You can also use coconut oil, bacon fat, butter, or ghee in the skillet when you are cooking the pancakes.

 I have not tried making this recipe with coconut milk, which often gives baked goods a different texture.
-Water can be used as an oat milk substitute and I am fairly positive that hemp milk or almond milk would also work for these pancakes.
+However, water can be used as an oat milk substitute and I am fairly positive that hemp milk or almond milk would also work for these pancakes.
+I love using homemade oat milk or almond milk in my banana pancakes!

 No blender, no problem!
 If you don’t have a blender in your modern pioneer kitchen, the pancake batter can also be made in a food processor.
 I highly recommend blending your whole oats first though if you are making the batter in a food processor.